alperdomo/CoverageAndPower/README.md

 3. Use the following information as input
   - filtering script
   - path to reference genome *.fa, *.fasta
-  - file from vcf containing the chr, pos1 pos1
+  - file containing information from the variant call.
+Example: chr pos1 pos1
   - Minimun mapping quality to filter.
 Integer (e.g. 20)
   - Minimun  base quality.
 Integer (e.g. 20)
   - Maximum counts to be considered
   Example:  `perl CoveragePerSnpParallel.pl reference.fa VCF_positions 20 20 600`

 ### Step II.
 Calculate the power and feature counts
-In this step the statistical power for detecting allele imbalance is performed.
+In this step the statistical power for detecting allelic imbalance is performed.

-The script will read all *.cov.bed files, which are generated in the previous step, and calculate the power using as effect's values: 0.63,0.68,0.74,0.79,0.84.
+- The script will read all *.cov.bed files, which are generated in the previous step, and calculate the power using as effect's values: 0.63,0.68,0.74,0.79,0.84.
 This values can be changed by within the script PowerAndFeatureCounts.pl.

-Plot the statistical power per each sample will be created.
+- Plot the statistical power per each sample will be created.

-Counts the hextSNPs within specific genome elements (Genes or Peaks) will be calculated.
-For genes it will produce two feature files (txt) containing the information for exons and for genes.
+- Count the hetSNPs within specific genome elements (coordinates for Genes or Peaks).
+For genes it will produce two feature's files (txt) containing the information for exons and for genes.
 It will also plot the amount of HetSNPs per feature at different ranges of coverage.
+These ranges can also be updated by modifying values within the R scripts.

-To run this step you require the following information:
+To run this step the user will require the following information:
   - Power calculation script  (`PlottingPowerSim.R`)
   - *.cov.bed (for all files)
   - R script for plotting features, either for scRNA/scATAC.